 - Tal Smith, former Astros President and former SABR Director

-- Jimmy Wynn, original Colt .45 whose number has been retired by the Astros
+- Jimmy Wynn, an early Colt .45s star whose number has been retired by the Astros

 - Larry Dierker, longtime Astros player, broadcaster and manager

 - Bill Brown, current Astros television broadcaster

 - Pam Gardner, former Astros President of Business Operations

 - Eddie Robinson, longtime player, general manager and baseball executive